errolcostabir/quiz-web-app/README.md

 A simple Quiz Web App developed using React JS and Node JS.

-## Below is the working demo and Instructions to use download and run the project on your local machine.
+## Below is the working demo and Instructions to use, download and run the project on your local machine.

 ## Instructions to Run Project on local machine